Skip to main content

 Big Cedar Lake sits at the top of the Wisconsin DNR grading rubric with an A, a mark reached by the cleanest lakes in Wisconsin.
 Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.

 The lake's low TSI puts it in oligotrophic territory — the cleanest of the four trophic classes, but also the most vulnerable to nutrient-driven shifts.
 At 105 ft of maximum depth, Big Cedar Lake stratifies reliably through the summer — the hypolimnion stays cooler and clearer than the surface layer suggests.
 The lake's 937 acres and partial shoreline records put it in the mid-range bucket — large enough for varied use, small enough that watershed inputs reach the whole basin.
-Among the 15 graded lakes in Washington County, Big Cedar Lake sits at rank 4, above the county median.
+Big Cedar Lake ranks 1 of 15 in Washington County, putting it in the upper tier of locally monitored lakes.

 Big Cedar Lake is on the Wisconsin infested-waters list for zebra mussels — boaters should follow clean-drain-dry protocols when moving gear to or from the lake.
 Walleye are documented at Big Cedar Lake, one of 4 fish species on record for the lake.
 Public access is available — the lake is on the Wisconsin DNR public-access list.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.